 The Group is exposed to foreign currency risk arising from the translation of assets and liabilities of subsidiaries with functional currencies other than the Euro.
 The Group is exposed to foreign exchange risk primarily in NOK, USD, DKK and GBP.
 Fluctuations may affect the Group's profit margins and value of assets and liabilities in non-euro denominated currencies when translated into Euros.

 Please refer to Note 37 in the Notes to the Financial Statements for details on sensitivity analyses performed by Group Treasury.

 The CCP assumes the counterparty risk for all cleared transactions.
 This is a latent market risk as it only exists in the event of a clearing member default.
-In addition the risk is higher if market conditions are unfavourable at the time of default.
+In addition the risk is increased if market conditions are unfavourable at the time of default.

-Regarding the CCP Investment Risk, the Group's CCP makes investments in highquality liquid sovereign bonds.
-The successful operation of these investment activities is contingent on general market conditions and there is no guarantee that such investments may be exempt from market unexpected losses (that could materialise in case of default of a Sovereign Country, a number of Clearing members, or unfavourable interest rate movements).
+Regarding the CCP Investment Risk, the Group's CCP makes investments in high-quality liquid sovereign bonds.
+CCP Investments over 2023 are negligible, almost all cash deposited at Central Bank.
+The successful operation of these investment activities is contingent on general market conditions and there is no guarantee that such investments may be exempt from unexpected losses (that could materialise in case of default of a Sovereign Country, a number of Clearing members, or unfavourable interest rate movements).

-Unfavourable movements in interest rates could negatively impact the net financial income of the Group by increasing the cost of borrowing, refinancing, or reducing interest income on cash investments.
+Increased interest rates could negatively impact the net financial income of the Group by increasing the cost of borrowing, refinancing, however having a positive impact on interest income on cash investments.

-Fluctuations in non-Euro currencies particularly with respect to the NOK, USD and GBP may impact the income generated and the (regulatory) equity in these currencies when translated in euros in the Consolidated Financial Statements.
+Fluctuations in non-Euro currencies particularly with respect to the NOK, USD and GBP may impact the income generated and the (regulatory) equity in these currencies when translated into Euros in the Consolidated Financial Statements.

 Although the Group seeks to limit its exposure to market risks, it cannot eliminate them.
 As such, adverse changes in market conditions, on both interest rate and foreign currency fluctuations may negatively impact the net financial income of the Group.